faraz9993/All_EIC_DevOps_Training/Day_1_Task.md

 -----

-- Furthermore, I have used the nice command which lets me run a command at a priority lower than the command's normal priority.
+- Furthermore, I have also used the nice command which lets me run a particular command at a priority lower than the command's normal priority.
 ```
 nice -n 10 sleep 100 &
 ```